Code-Institute-Submissions/serendipity/README.md

 # Quick overview of the project

-.
-Wireframe - kicked off the project
+- Wireframe - Kicked off the project
-.
-Main page -First impression last
+- Main page - First impression last
-.
-About - General overview of Serendipity, the Bed & Breakfast .
-Gallery - Photos to let the viewer daydream of how amazing a visit would be.
+- About - General overview of Serendipity, the Bed & Breakfast
+- Gallery - Photos to let the viewer daydream of how amazing a visit would be.
-.
-Rooms - Same as above
+- Rooms - Same as above
-.
-Booking - Easy on the eye booking
+- Booking - Easy on the eye booking
-.
-Reviews - Always good to hear other opinions about whatever you're buying.
+- Reviews - Always good to hear other opinions about whatever you're buying.

 # Features Left to Implement for a better user experience:
  - Active class on navbar items
  - Adding a marker on the map
  - Better alignment on images in Gallery